 FM Augmentation System (FM Devices)

-A Hearing Loop is available in the Joan Sutherland Theatre, Concert Hall, and Drama Theatre with 80% or more coverage of the venue.
-All other venues have full coverage using the FM Augmentation System.
+A Hearing Loop is available in the Joan Sutherland Theatre, Concert Hall, Playhouse and Drama Theatre with 80% or more coverage of the venue.
+A Hearing Loop is also available in the Utzon Room and Centre for Creativity when the events are amplified.

 The following areas of the below venues receive Hearing Loop coverage: